 Binocular Vision Clinic

-At Castro Valley Optometry, we help individuals of all ages to overcome binocular vision conditions.
-While most binocular vision issues begin in childhood, they can also develop later in life due to factors like head injuries, certain health conditions, or age-related changes.
+At Castro Valley Optometry, we help children and adults overcome problems with how their eyes work together.
+These vision issues usually start in childhood, but can also develop later due to head injuries, health problems, or aging.

 What is Binocular Vision?